romland/smoozoo/README.md

     - Code is in one large file now.
 It used to be a small file.
 Split things up a bit.
       Although personally, I am a fan of a single large file!

+    - FIX (or ditch): 'r' to rotate image in steps of 90 degrees

 ## Use in your own projects
 See `index.html` on what elements are needed.